 Validators For Other Languages

-In case you use coding language such as CSS3, the W3C provides specific standard documentation for them.
+In case you use coding languages such as CSS3, the W3C provides specific standard documentation for them.
 You can validate your code against W3C CSS validator coding standards and then do the same for CSS to ensure your site runs smoothly across multiple platforms and browsers.

 Common Validation Errors